astropy/specutils/docs/manipulation.rst

 Splicing
 ---------
 :ref:`specutils <specutils>` can be used for splicing multiple spectra together.
-This can be achieved by using the :ref:`Resampling <Resampling>` and additive functionalities as follows:
+This can be achieved by using the Resampling and additive functionalities as follows:

 .. code-block:: python